Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### The rise of Birmingham
 Birmingham before the industrial revolution was a place of hard work and manufacturing, especially metalworking.
 The geology of the surrounding region and Black Country supplied Birmingham with adequate metals and coal to smelt the metals.
 By 1563, the historian Camden stated that the area was "swarming" with people and "echoing with the noise of anvils".
 The good supply of water thanks to the topography allowed more and more resource-intensive products to be made.
-During ths time, the demographic was principally white with the Church present throughout; this intensve labour required young male labourers and did not change much.
+During this time, the demographic was principally white with the Church present throughout; this intensive labour required young male labourers and did not change much.
 Smiths and the market were selling goods across England by this time.
 Produce included gun cartridges, horseshoes and brass.

-The industrial revolution kicked economic changes into overdrive.
+The Industrial Revolution kicked economic changes into overdrive.
 The population by 1710 was 15,000 fuelled by continued urban-rural migration.
-A **middle class and tertiary sector** emerged duing this period, creating **Lloyds and Midlands Bank** - the former founded in 1765.
+A **middle class and tertiary sector** emerged during this period, creating **Lloyds and Midlands Bank** - the former founded in 1765.
 The main secondary sector manufacturing industries required the services of tertiary sector companies and thus created demand between differing sectors and these relationships increased confidence and investment in the town.
 The canal system allowed more trade, with even more goods being imported and exported.

 The first factory in the world, the "**Soho Manufactory**", was created by Matthew **Boulton** in 1761 which streamlined the industrial manufacturing process with one single production line with 700 employees all in the same area, producing more goods in a faster time.
-Boulton and Watt would also partner to produce steam engines that would be sold across the country. **Electroplating** and the **pneumatic tyre** were just some of the new inventions that Bimingham produced.
+Boulton and Watt would also partner to produce steam engines that would be sold across the country. **Electroplating** and the **pneumatic tyre** were just some of the new inventions that Birmingham produced.

 As this economic growth supported continuous population increases, there was more demand to house these people.
-The Cadbury chocolate family in the early-mid 1800s set up the **Bourneville factory and village**, introducing the new food processing industry and bucked the trend of terraced housing with the insistece of George Cadbury to have large homes with gardens and sizeable rooms to ensure the best working conditions for each employee and their families - encouraging social reforms whilst positively influencing industry and the local economy.
+The Cadbury chocolate family in the early-mid 1800s set up the **Bourneville factory and village**, introducing the new food processing industry and bucked the trend of terraced housing with the insistence of George Cadbury to have large homes with gardens and sizeable rooms to ensure the best working conditions for each employee and their families - encouraging social reforms whilst positively influencing industry and the local economy.
 Birmingham truly became "**a city of a thousand trades**".
-At this time the (long overdue) railway connection to London was made an was the hub of the Midlands, connecting the north to the south, and east to the west. *(And this is true even today!)*
+At this time the (long overdue) railway connection to London was made and was the hub of the Midlands, connecting the north to the south, and east to the west. *(And this is true even today!)*

 The 1900s saw yet more opportunities.
 The Austin car plant brought car and vehicle manufacturing; the Dunlop tyre company brought... well... tyres.
 Companies were established to supply larger companies with goods - contributing to the very low unemployment rate of under 1% as there was effectively money to be made everywhere through these **ancillary industries**.
-This demand also made its way into other sectors - with metalworking "only" acconting for half of the employment in Birmingham by 1950.
-Squeezing even more people into poor-quality terraces drove transport improvements whislt the midde class drove the expansion of the metropolitan area.
+This demand also made its way into other sectors - with metalworking "only" accounting for half of the employment in Birmingham by 1950.
+Squeezing even more people into poor-quality terraces drove transport improvements while the middle class drove the expansion of the metropolitan area.
 The "largest social housing estates in the country" were also located in the city suburbs.

 #### War and post-war decline
 Artillery, aircraft and weaponry were understandably prioritised during the Second World War.
 Unemployment remained low but the population, like all towns and cities, shrunk from 1.2m to 1m.

 The war also left its mark on the infrastructure.
-The Birmingham Blitz desroyed over 12,000 homes.
-LA realised 110k homes were sub-standard and began mass demolishment and replaced with 400 modern tower blocks and 81,000 new homes.
+The Birmingham Blitz destroyed over 12,000 homes.
+LA realised 110k homes were sub-standard and began mass demolishment and replaced them with 400 modern tower blocks and 81,000 new homes.
 Increased QoL with more space and more modern.

 By 1970s:
-- British vehicle industry had been in decline for 20 years.
-Preference of Japanese models, cheaper costs w/global shift and globalisaion and demand for these cars favoured them vs British makes
+- The British vehicle industry had been in decline for 20 years.
+Preference for Japanese models, cheaper costs w/global shift and globalisation and demand for these cars favoured them vs British makes
-- SMEs that used to act as ancillary industries or make own resources demolished in **slum clearance schemes**.
-Many unable to find other suitable cheap businesses; areas that were supposed to encourage this priced out smaller, family-run businesses.
+- SMEs that used to act as ancillary industries or make their own resources demolished in **slum clearance schemes**.
+Many were unable to find other suitable cheap businesses; areas that were supposed to encourage this priced out smaller, family-run businesses.
-- Demographic changes: the Windrush generation had arrived by this time, and combined with higher immigration, the amount of non-white British peope had doubled to around 10%
+- Demographic changes: the Windrush generation had arrived by this time, and combined with higher immigration, the amount of non-white British people had doubled to around 10%
 - **Unemployment rates hit 19.4%.**

-The clearance and resettlement schemes pushed out residents into more affluent outer-city areas: increased commuting costs and more affluent expectations and lifestyle left lower disposable income for lower-skilled residents.
+The clearance and resettlement schemes pushed out residents into more affluent outer-city areas: increased commuting costs and more affluent expectations and lifestyles left lower disposable income for lower-skilled residents.
 A green belt was later created, shifting land values.

 The Government did not give any grants to the EU car companies such as VW to incentivise (re)development in the East Midlands thanks to their prior growth and prosperity - other areas that needed this even more were prioritised. (negative feedback?)

 #### Modern-day Birmingham
 A large number of migrants from the Indian subcontinent was recorded in the 1991 census.
 25% were now non-British, largely driven by the increase in tertiary sector work and 3D jobs.
-By 2011, this had incresed to 49%.
+By 2011, this had increased to 49%.

 EU Social Investment fund helped to regenerate areas of the city with £450m investment in changing social housing.
 Some of this has been matched post-Brexit but this is essential for low-income families.

-The national government's [tbd]
+The national government's

 Over 50,000 students are present in the 5 city universities.
-They work, spend time and money in the area, kickstarting a postive multiplier effect.
+They work, and spend time and money in the area, kickstarting a positive multiplier effect.

-Finaly, the Birmingham Development Plan at the LA level is ensuring that a combination of these goals continues.
+Finally, the Birmingham Development Plan at the LA level is ensuring that a combination of these goals continues.

 ## Placemaking processes

-Specification content:
-5. **How are places created through placemaking processes?**
-5.a. **Place is produced in a variety of ways at different scales.**
+> 5.a.
+Place is produced in a variety of ways at different scales.
-- The concept of placemaking and how governments and organisations attempt to present places to the wider world to attract inward investment and regeneration.
-- How architects and planners attempt to create meaningful and authentic places through design, such as places that encourage mixed community use or the 24 hour city.
-- How local community groups shape the place they live, such as residents associations, heritage associations and social media

-5.b. **The placemaking process of rebranding constructs a different place meaning through reimaging and regeneration.**
+5.b.
+The placemaking process of rebranding constructs a different place meaning through reimaging and regeneration.
-- Why places rebrand through reimaging and regeneration to construct a different place meaning.
-- How a range of strategies can be used to rebrand places, such as sport, art, heritage, retail, architecture and food.
-These can be used singularly or in conjunction to change a place meaning.
-- A range of players and their role in placemaking, including government/EU funding, corporate bodies, not for profit organisations and community groups.
-- How and why some groups of people contest efforts to rebrand a place.

-5.c. **Making a successful place requires planning and design.**
+5.c.
+Making a successful place requires planning and design.

-- Case study of one place that has undergone rebranding, including:
-	- why the place needed to rebrand
-	- strategy/strategies involved in the rebranding of the place
-	- the role and influence of a range of players involved in the placemaking
-	- how the rebranding has altered people’'s perception of that place
-	- the relative success of the rebranding.
+end of paper 2

 ---

-end of paper 2
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODc5MDU0MDcsLTM4NzQ2ODMzNiwxMDk4ND
-k0MzAwLDEyNTIyOTgwNCwtNjU5ODE4MDU5LC03NzA1NzA3NjYs
-LTEzMDM5OTI1NTFdfQ==
+eyJoaXN0b3J5IjpbLTEzNzcyNTg4NzQsLTM4NzQ2ODMzNiwxMD
+k4NDk0MzAwLDEyNTIyOTgwNCwtNjU5ODE4MDU5LC03NzA1NzA3
+NjYsLTEzMDM5OTI1NTFdfQ==
 -->